"It's my personal approach that creates the climate. It's my daily mood that makes the weather." -Haim Ginott

 A New Generation of Leadership Behavior

 This paradigm shift in corporate culture is due partially to the leaders themselves waking up and modeling behavior that inspires employees to emulate it in their own way.
 Companies like Apple, Facebook, and Google are known for having leaders at the helm who inspire and encourage innovation at every level.
 They care about their impact in the world.
 Their cultures thrive on invention and expansion because of this effective leadership style.
 Imagine if this were the case at every organization

 Jeffrey Pfeffer recently stated in his piece in Fortune Magazine that “if more leaders shared the objective of healing humanity, both physically and psychologically, and making decisions that incorporated well-being and not exclusively economics—something that all leaders could do, regardless of their level or sector or location—we would all be in much better shape.”

 The Behavior of a Great Leader

 Today’s transformational leader must balance talent development and social justice with the company’s overall goals in order to send the company on a trajectory towards success.
-According to organizational psychologist and coach Dr. Martha Gottschalk, “Leaders or managers have the unique potential to serve as an energizing force within organizations today.
+According to organizational psychologist and coach Dr. Marla Gottschalk, “Leaders or managers have the unique potential to serve as an energizing force within organizations today.
 With their position and collective experiences, they have the ability to influence not only what transpires within our work lives, but how we process those moments.”